-Fund manager commentary for the month ended 31 December 2011
+Fund manager quarterly commentary as at 31 December 2011

 Attractive opportunities frequently come in groups.
 In the Orbis Optimal SA Fund, these concentrations tend to cluster around specific industries or countries.
 Orbis has always been willing to invest with conviction in a handful of these clusters at any time, producing portfolios that are often dramatically different from the benchmark.